 - Does your probiotic survive stomach acid and/or manufacturing?
 As mentioned, most don’t.
 Certain strains fare better than others.
 Always ask the manufacturer of your probiotic if they have any clinical research to support their product.
 Just because they sell a popular strain, doesn’t mean their probiotic are live and active.

 - Is your probiotic backed by peer-reviewed clinical studies?
 Don’t trust marketing claims on product labels and websites.
-Even most clinical data probiotic companies cite is funded by the companies themselves.
-Your probiotic should be backed by randomized, double-blind, peer-reviewed clinical studies (the gold standard in scientific research) if the company makes any claims about its benefits.
+Even most clinical data large probiotic companies cite is funded by the companies themselves.
+Your probiotic should be backed by randomized, double-blind, peer-reviewed clinical studies (the gold standard in scientific research) whenever possible if the company makes any claims about its benefits.

 - What health challenges are you facing?
 Different strains of probiotics offer different types of benefits.
 Don’t just buy a probiotic without understanding the type or types of strains it contains—otherwise you’re very likely wasting your money.
 For example, I suffer from GI issues, so I make sure I take strains that help me with those.